 A true and accurate understanding of the past is an important step towards a good future. 温胡知新 (on ko chi shin) is an expression that most directly translates to, “study the old to know the new”.
-This project represents the current progression of my work based on the… Continue reading
+This one-of-a-kind project represents the current progression of my work based on… Continue reading

 A custom koshirae for a small antique tanto blade belonging to a client.
 Crimson lacquered samegawa handle, fukiurushi horn fittings, a silver mekugi, and polished black lacquer scabbard in a classical aikuchi style.
 Materials for the custom red and black aikuchi style koshirae mounting include lacquered samegawa over… Continue reading

 This custom kotanto finds a balance between the humble satoyama style and a classical tanto with a striking combination of forged copper, natural orange hardwood, and black urushi lacquer.
 The blade began as a reclaimed harrow tooth and was hand forged in a charcoal fire, differentially hardened using… Continue reading

 Forging a custom forest kotanto in the swordsmith forge.
 The starting material was a harrow tooth, the finished blade is hirazukuri, mitsu mune, 140mm / 5.5″ nagasa, with a sturdy 6.5mm motokasane.
 The finish will be tsuchime (hammer texture) so there was no filing or polishing before yaki-ire, which was done at my forge for the dim and consistent light conditions.